As Florida shatters its record for new coronavirus cases, Democrats ask, ‘Where is Ron DeSantis?’

 “I’ve done whatever I did, the normal shot, and that at the end of the day is people’s individual decisions about what they want to do,” the governor told Fox News host Maria Bartiromo at the time.

-Christina Pushaw, a spokeswoman for DeSantis, told The Washington Post on Thursday that omicron is responsible for most of the new cases in Florida, adding that many of the new infections appear to be “asymptomatic or mild.”
+Christina Pushaw, a spokeswoman for DeSantis, told The Washington Post on Thursday that the omicron variant is responsible for most of the new cases in Florida, adding that many of the new infections appear to be “asymptomatic or mild.”
 She noted how states such as California and New York are also breaking records for new infections, saying it is “evident that the vaccine passports, mask mandates and other heavy-handed government interventions did not achieve their stated goals.”

 “In Florida, we are continuing to emphasize the importance of early treatment and doing everything possible to expand access to clinically effective treatments,” Pushaw said in a statement.
 “Governor DeSantis is not imposing any mandates or lockdown policies that have already proven ineffective in other parts of the country.”

-More than 4,400 people in Florida are hospitalized with covid, including 498 in the intensive care unit.
-While the hospitalization rate has increased by more than 100 percent compared to last week, Pushaw argued that “the percentage of cases requiring hospitalization as of now is lower overall than we saw with previous variants.”
+More than 4,400 people in Florida are hospitalized with covid-19, the disease caused by the virus, including 498 in the intensive care unit.
+Although the hospitalization rate has increased by more than 100 percent compared with last week, Pushaw argued that “the percentage of cases requiring hospitalization as of now is lower overall than we saw with previous variants.”

-The spike in Florida comes as coronavirus cases are soaring nationwide, with the nation averaging about 240,000 new infections a day.
+The spike in Florida comes as coronavirus cases are soaring nationwide, with the United States averaging about 240,000 new infections a day.
 Ahead of New Year’s Eve, Anthony S. Fauci, the nation’s top infectious-disease expert, has urged Americans to rethink any potential party plans and encouraged smaller gatherings to help prevent the spread of the virus.

-Rochelle Walensky, director of the Centers for Disease Control and Prevention, told reporters Wednesday that hospitalizations remain “comparatively low,” noting that those totals tend to lag behind infections by roughly two weeks.
-But she emphasized that omicron appears to cause milder symptoms, especially for vaccinated people.
+Rochelle Walensky, director of the Centers for Disease Control and Prevention, told reporters Wednesday that hospitalizations remain “comparatively low,” noting that those totals tend to lag behind infections by about two weeks.
+She emphasized that omicron appears to cause milder symptoms, especially for vaccinated people.

-In Florida, 63 percent of the population is vaccinated, which is slightly above the national rate of 62 percent.
+In Florida, 63 percent of the population is fully vaccinated, which is just above the national rate of 62 percent.

-Since DeSantis’s last appearances, cases have skyrocketed in Florida and across the country thanks to omicron, which is now the nation’s dominant variant.
+Since DeSantis’s last appearances, cases have skyrocketed in Florida and across the country thanks to omicron, which is now the nation’s dominant coronavirus variant.

-The recent focus from the DeSantis administration has been on the U.S. government’s pause on distributing monoclonal antibodies that have been used as treatment for many coronavirus patients who have not been vaccinated.
+The DeSantis administration has recently focused on the federal government’s pause on distributing monoclonal antibodies that have been used as treatment for many coronavirus patients who have not been vaccinated.
 Florida Surgeon General Joseph Ladapo recently accused the Biden administration of “actively preventing” the distribution of the monoclonal antibody treatments from Regeneron Pharmaceuticals and Eli Lilly.
-The government noted that the treatments were unlikely to be effective against omicron.
+The government noted that the treatments were unlikely to be effective against the omicron variant.

-In a Tuesday letter to Health and Human Services Secretary Xavier Becerra, Ladapo wrote that the pause from the administration would cause an “immediate and life-threatening shortage of treatment options.”
+In a letter Tuesday to Health and Human Services Secretary Xavier Becerra, Ladapo wrote that the pause from the administration would cause an “immediate and life-threatening shortage of treatment options.”
 DeSantis has touted monoclonal antibody treatments, specifically Regeneron, as an effective way to keep people out of the hospital.

-Many of the new cases are coming from South Florida, where the state’s three most populous counties — Miami-Dade, Broward and Palm Beach — have seen their case totals increase by close to 400 percent in recent days, according to the Miami Herald.
+Many of the new cases are coming from South Florida, where the state’s three most populous counties — Miami-Dade, Broward and Palm Beach — saw their case totals increase by close to 400 percent in the week ending Dec.
+23, according to the Miami Herald.
 Jason Salemi, an epidemiologist with the University of South Florida, told WPTV that omicron outpacing the delta variant could be cause for concern for the state’s hospitals.
 It took more than a month for delta to average 21,000 daily cases.

 “For omicron, that’s happened in 12 days,” Salemi said.